oVirt/ovirt-site/source/release/3.6.1/index.html.md

 # OVirt 3.6.1 Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 3.6.1 third release candidate as of December 10th, 2015.
+The oVirt Project is pleased to announce the availability of oVirt 3.6.1 fourth release candidate as of December 11th, 2015.

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.
 This release is available now for Red Hat Enterprise Linux 6.7, CentOS Linux 6.7 (or similar) and Red Hat Enterprise Linux 7.1, CentOS Linux 7.1 (or similar).